mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 **1.01 - Amari Cooper**

 I knew I was likely only going to get one of Cooper and Gurley.
-It was a tough choice between these two, but ultimately I went with Cooper because he is a WR and you can never have too many WR's.
+It was a tough choice between those two, but ultimately I went with Cooper because he is a WR and you can never have too many WR's.

 **1.03 - DeVante Parker**